yamamushi/theasciiproject/README.txt

 * https://github.com/yamamushi/theasciiproject

-Please bear with us as we get our feet on the ground.
-This repo will likely be out of date for the time being.
+Please refer to docs/TODO.txt for information about what is currently being worked on.
+I plan on moving this information over to a single website, but for the time being I'll be publishing devlog information here.

 Visitors should refer to http://www.theasciiproject.com for more information, though at the time of writing this document that website is (very much) out of date.